dentproject/hldd/baseline-network-linux-hld.md

 ### Platform support recipes

-To allow easier extensions by vendors or other users, the platform support will be split into multiple subpackages:
+To allow easier extension by vendors or other users, the platform support will be split into multiple subpackages:

 - a base package for the userspace utilities and API libraries